One thing chronic illness guarantees is uncertainty.

 If I just look to my own strength and try and journey through a dark period on my own, I’ll fail miserably.

 When I pray and leave my troubles in God’s hands, a sense of overwhelming peace floods my soul.
-My life still has a purpose and it’s not in the depth of the fear that seeks to overwhelm it.
+My life still has a purpose and it’s not in the depth of the fear seeking to overwhelm it.

 Praying is in essence talking to a friend.